Pangdonglai

-Pangdonglai (lit. “fat Donglai” Simplified Chinese: 胖东来, Traditional Chinese: 胖東來) is a retail corporation founded in March 1995 by Yu Donglai (于东来).
+Pangdonglai (lit.
+"Donglai the Fat" Simplified Chinese: 胖东来, Traditional Chinese: 胖東來) is a retail corporation founded in March 1995 by Yu Donglai (于东来).
 It operates a chain of malls and grocery stores and is headquartered in Xuchang, Henan, China.
 The company is known for excellent customer service, and prioritizing work-life balance for its employees.

 In 2024 Pangdonglai paid out RMB¥8.8 million (US$1.2 million) in compensation to customers after a supplier was found to have violated food safety procedures.

 Its success has spurred imitation of its business style by competitors.